Blog

 Letters of Protection (LOP) and Medical Liens in Personal Injury Cases

 When a patient is injured and cannot pay for treatment upfront, providers and attorneys often turn to Letters of Protection (LOPs) and medical liens.
-These arrangements enable care to proceed, but they also involve important legal and financial considerations for
+These arrangements enable treatment to move forward, but they also involve important legal and financial considerations

 How Medicaid Liens Affect Your Personal Injury Settlement